LLM Chronicles Logo

 In this video, I'll guide you through building LLM agents from scratch, starting with paradigms like PAL (Program-Aided Language models) and ReAct (Reason + Act) to enhance reasoning and agent behavior.
 First, you'll learn how to implement these manually.
 Then, I'll show you how to achieve the same using the Langchain framework, including LangChain Expression Language (LCEL).
 After that, I'll walk you through how to switch between different language models like GPT-4, Llama 3.1, and Mixtral on platforms like TogetherAI and Groq, giving you flexibility in agent design.
 Finally, I'll demonstrate how to use OpenAI's function calling as an alternative to a direct ReAct prompt, adding another layer of functionality to your agents.

-#6.6: Hallacunation Detection and Evaluation of RAG systems (RAGAS)
+#6.6: Hallucination Detection and Reduction for RAG systems (RAGAS, Lynx)

 #6.8: Transformer Architecture Improvements (MoE, Flash Attention)